 **Local ordinance requires prior reservation to do the famous Cebu Canyoneering.
 This is to protect the adventure trail and Kanlaob river and the falls from being exploited, and to regulate the number of guests at any given day.
 See this news link for the full details of this new ordinance which is already taking effect.

 SBT to Alegria is about 3 hours and a half travel time.

 Do the canyoneering, last leg will be the main falls of Kawasan.
 Most canyoneering outfit aims to have their guests take lunch at the main falls of Kawasan.

 More details info on Kawasan Waterfalls on this post.
 If you want more info about kawasan cebu canyoneering read this piece by my friend Doi.

 After Canyoneering, Where to spend the night?

 If your Day 2 activity is whale watching in Oslob, here is a recommendation for you.
 My advice is for you to spend the first night in Brgy Tam-awan, Oslob.
 This is where the whale watching action happens.

-You can also stay overnight in one of the beach resorts in Badian, but might not be the greatest idea especially that Oslob Whale Watching is best done early morning.
+You can also stay overnight in one of the beach resorts in Badian or Moalboal, but might not be the greatest idea especially that Oslob Whale Watching is best done early morning.